apache/drill/_docs/sql-reference/sql-commands/084-limit-clause.md

 ## Syntax
 The LIMIT clause supports the following syntax:

        LIMIT { count | ALL }

-Specifying ALL returns all records, which is equivalent to omitting the LIMIT clause from the SELECT statement.

 ## Parameters
 *count*
 Specifies the maximum number of rows to return.
 If the count expression evaluates to NULL, Drill treats it as LIMIT ALL.

+*ALL*
+Specifying ALL returns all records, which is equivalent to omitting the LIMIT clause from the SELECT statement.

 ## LIMIT 0